Getting Ballroom World onto the page

 What time is it?
 It’s ballroom competition time!

-Like a lot of amateur dancers, and very much like my protagonist Ava from the Steps Between Us, I have a love-hate relationship with comps.
+Like a lot of amateur dancers, and very much like my protagonist Ava from The Steps Between Us, I have a love-hate relationship with comps.
 On one hand, it’s really what we prepare for all year long.
 Comps are the ultimate progress meter.
 They are THE see-and-be-seen events.
 “Anyone who is anyone will be there.”
 Students who can see steady improvement will naturally be motivated to come back for more.
 They will win rightful kudos for their discipline.
 They win the medals, trophies, and scholarship checks.
 For those whose progress has gone steadily up, comps are validation, along with a lot of fun.
 Sometimes there’s even a gala.

 For those of us who struggle with comps, on the other hand, the picture is mixed.
 What I love about comps: the excitement of preparation, having hair and makeup done, swishing around the hotel wearing my ballgowns, hanging out with my friends.
 Especially the last item!